Chill out! 9 wonderful winter experiences

 If you live in the southern parts of Australia, then head north during these cooler months.
 Chances are you won’t even recognise winter as you know it.
 NT and northern WA are reliably warm by comparison as is much of QLD.
-Tourists hotspots like Cairns and Townsville in northern QLD are often soaked in sunshine during winter with temperatures in the 20s, making them the ideal cure for beating the winter blues.
+Tourist hotspots like Airlie Beach, Cairns and Townsville in northern QLD are often soaked in sunshine during winter with maximum temperatures hovering in the 20s, making them the ideal cure for beating the winter blues.

 Do you have a favourite winter experience or destination?
 We’d love to hear about it, so please leave a comment below.

 Isn’t it time you enjoyed a winter escape?
 Book your next BIG4 break now.